abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \\  \rightarrow 01 \\ \rightarrow 10 \\ \rightarrow 11\end{matrix}$$

-### How can we define the probabilistic state of the multiple systems?
+### How can we define the probabilistic state of multiple systems?

-We can define the probabilistic state of multiple systems in a same way as the probabilistic state of the single system.
+We can define the probabilistic state of multiple systems in the same way as the probabilistic state of a single system.
 Here we will associate some probability value with each classical state of the cartesian product set of the joint system.

-As we have seen in previous section, Let $X_1$ and $X_2$ represent two Bits with classical state sets $\Sigma_1$ and $\Sigma_2$.
+As we have seen in the previous section, Let $X_1$ and $X_2$ represent two Bits with classical state sets $\Sigma_1$ and $\Sigma_2$.
 Then the following vector represents a probabilistic state of joint system $(X_1,X_2)$ where the state `00 or (0,0)` has probability 1/2 and the state `11 or (1,1)` has the probabilty 1/2.
-The states `01` or `10` has the probability 0. (we have added classical state labels for each entry of the probability vector.
+The states `01` or `10` has the probability outcome of 0. (we have added classical state labels for each entry of the probability vector.
 Each entry corresponds to a probability associated with the labeled classical state).

 $$ |p\rangle =
 \begin{pmatrix} \frac{1}{2} \\ 0 \\ 0 \\ \frac{1}{2}\end{pmatrix}